MogyorosiGabor90/PortfolioProject/README.md

-You can find my SQL Server projects and Power BI projects in the .vpax extension here.
+You can find my Excel, SQL Server projects and Power BI projects in the .pbix or .vpax extension here.